Cilgwyn quarry: History

 Quarrying later resumed at Cilgwyn but it failed again between 1843 and 1844, closing with debts of around £20,000.
 Cilgwyn was operating again by the 1850s and developed four main pits.
 In 1882, 7,430 tons of finished slate were produced.
 Between 1864 and 1895 between 200 and 304 workers were employed at Cilgwyn; this had dropped to 51 to 102 between 1918 and 1937.
 Quarrying continued at Cilgwyn until 1956.

 In the early 2000s, the quarry was used as a waste dump by the local council, but landfill activity ceased in January 2009.

 Description

 Cilgwyn was an opencast quarry comprising three main pits: Gloddfa Glitiau to the north-east, Old Cilgwyn to the west and Veingoch to the south-east.
 Earlier in its history there were a larger number of smaller pits.
 The mills stood on top of significant waste tips to the south and east of the pits.
-A tramway north ran from the mills to another waste tipping site to the north of the quarry at Bryn Byfryd Terrace.
+A tramway north ran from the mills to another waste-tipping site to the north of the quarry at Bryn Hyfryd Terrace.